AaronVick/SuperchainSynergyHub/README.md

 Powered by [WithFabric](https://withfabric.com/), HyperSub represents a pioneering integration of subscription models with blockchain technology.
 This service is designed to offer subscribers exclusive content and experiences, leveraging WithFabric's robust infrastructure to ensure security, privacy, and seamless access.
 HyperSub is a testament to the potential of blockchain in redefining content consumption and creator-audience relationships.

 Grab a [True Believer Token](https://hypersub.withfabric.xyz/collection/true-believer-1d84mu29u39c0)

+## Pitch Your Vision: Farcaster Frames Connection

+Bringing your Web3 vision to life?
+I’ve set up a straightforward path using Farcaster Frames.
+Just you, your idea, and a simple form to connect your pitch deck directly to me.
+I’m always keen to match impressive teams with the right backers from my circle.
+Access the Frame here:[https://www.aaronvick.com/pitchdeckfc.html](https://www.aaronvick.com/pitchdeckfc.html)

 ## Humanity's Ledger & Commemorative Token